miicTeam/MIIC/README.md

 ## Useful links
-This code is included in the MIIC web server, available at [https://miic.curie.fr](https://miic.curie.fr)
+This code is included in the MIIC web server, available at [https://miic.curie.fr](https://miic.curie.fr) This code is inluded in the MIIC package for the R environment available in CRAN.

 ## Getting Started
 Download or clone the project